 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Arkansas.

 In all states, it is legal to have your loved one's body at home after they die.
 Arkansas does not require you to involve a licensed funeral director in the final arrangements.
 For example, Arkansas Code § 20-18-601(b) allows "the funeral director or person acting as the funeral director" to file the death certificate.
 And Arkansas Code § 20-17-303 allows a coroner to deliver a body to the relatives or friends of the deceased person for burial.

-Arkansas law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to an individual named by the deceased person in a written declaration made before death, and after that to family members in an established order.
+Arkansas law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Embalming is rarely required.
 Arkansas law requires a body to be embalmed or refrigerated if final disposition does not occur within 24 hours, unless cremation is planned.
 For cremation, the allowed waiting period is 48 hours.
 (Arkansas Health Department Regulations § 8.1.)
 Additionally, a body must be embalmed if it is to be transported by common carrier, such as an airplane or train.
+If embalming is not possible, the body may be shipped "only after enclosure in an air-tight container."
 (Arkansas Health Department Vital Records Regulations § 8.0(c).)

 If the person died of a contagious disease, you should consult a doctor.

 If you will not be using a funeral director, you must complete and file the death certificate yourself.
 Arkansas law requires you to file the death certificate with the local or state vital records office within ten days of the death.
 (Arkansas Code § 20-18-601.)